rewrite-runner

 Extension Parser

-.java JavaParser (with classpath from 3-stage pipeline)
+.java JavaParser (with classpath from fallback pipeline)

 .kt, .kts KotlinParser (.kts augmented with Gradle DSL classpath)